linode/docs/docs/applications/salt/install-salt.md

         systemctl restart salt-master

+###Install Salt Formula

 For possible next steps, continue building a multi-server configuration setup and read more about [configuration management with Salt States](/docs/applications/salt/salt-states-apache-mysql-php-fail2ban).